 Themes & Decorations

-- Barnyard Bash – For an all-out barnyard bash, it’s easy to get into character and pull of decorations that set the tone.
-From little red barns, hay bales, and livestock, there are tons of decorations to make your barnyard party come to life.
-If DIY isn’t your style, you can easily find pre-made decorations like these farm animal banners that can be hung around your yard, park, or venue with easy setup and clean up.
-There are also tons of ready to party sets that include a variety of balloons and decorations like this farm animal party set.
+- Barnyard Bash — To throw an authentic barnyard-themed party, simple decorations can help set the atmosphere.
+From little red barns to hay bales and livestock, there are tons of ornaments to make your event come to life.
+If DIY isn’t your style, find pre-made decorations like these farm animal banners that can be hung around your yard, park, or venue.
+These are much easier to set up and clean up.
+There are also tons of ready-made sets that include a variety of balloons and accessories, like this farm animal party set.

-- Cowboys & Cowgirls — Another way to bring the farm to your party is to add cowboys or cowgirls to the mix, or both for coed parties!
-You can pick up bandanas for the kids to wear, grab a few hay bales for seating, and still keep barns in the mix decoration wise.
-It’s also easy to find party sets like these straw hats and bandanas to help kids get creative!
-It’s simple to ask that kids come dressed up for the party and add touches of farm life and cowboy or cowgirl fun to the party.
+- Cowboys & Cowgirls — Another way to bring the farm atmosphere to your event is by incorporating a ranch theme as well.
+Add cowboy and cowgirl elements for a coed party.
+Pick up bandanas for the kids to wear as neckerchiefs, and provide hay bale seating.
+It’s also easy to find sets like these straw hats and bandanas to help kids get creative!
+Request kids to dress up and add farm and cowboy/cowgirl touches for a fun-filled day.
 You can find inspiration here.

-- Animals Galore — If your little one is a big fan of the animals on the farm, you can make them the center of attention quickly.
-The best way for this theme would be to have your party at a local farm or petting zoo that will give you access to seeing the animals.
-If you don’t have a local farm that does parties, you may be able to get a small petting zoo to come to you.
-If neither is possible, there are tons of farm animals decorations and toys to help bring the magic of animals to the party.
+- Animals Galore — If your child adores certain farm animals in particular, make those the stars of the event.
+The best way to go about is hosting the party at a local farm or petting zoo, granting access to real animals.
+If farm venues are unavailable, consider arranging for a mobile petting zoo to come to you.
+Alternatively, use farm animal decorations and toys to bring the enchantment of animals to the party.
 We like these farm animal treat bags and these cupcake wrappers.

-- Rustic Barn – Some kids love the classic red barn, which makes party planning easy.
-If you were able to grab a party location that’s in a barn or has a real barn in view, you’re already set.
+- Rustic Barn – Some kids love the classic red barn, which makes planning easy.
+If you were able to grab a location that’s in a barn or has a real barn in view, you’re already set.
 But, bringing the barn to your yard is simple too.
-For those wanting to go all out, this big barn photo op makes a great addition to a barn themed party, but a simple barn backdrop like this one works just as well.
+For those wanting to go big, this big barn door photo makes a great addition, but a simple barn backdrop works just as well.

-- Vintage Farm — Another fun way to celebrate a barnyard party is to give it a rustic or vintage feel.
-You may even have supplies ready to use from around the house that makes the vintage themed barnyard party a breeze.
-If you have any mason jars, candles, milk jars, classic picnic table clothes, or burlap fabric to use, you’ve got this one in the bag.
+- Vintage Farm — Another fun way to celebrate is to give your festivities a rustic or vintage feel.
+You may even have supplies ready to use from around the house, making setting up a breeze.
+If you have any mason jars, candles, milk jars, classic picnic table cloths, or burlap fabric to use, you’ve got this one in the bag.
 If you’re starting from scratch, there are endless possibilities.
-There are all-in-one party sets like this 1st boy birthday vintage farmhouse, or you can round up your decor and choose pieces that you can keep and use after the party, here are a few we like for this theme.
+Plenty of all-in-one party sets to choose from as well, like this 1st boy birthday vintage farmhouse.
+Or you can round up your decor and select pieces that you can keep and use after the party.
+Here are a few we like for this theme: